mirage/irmin/doc/irmin-pack/design/layered_store.md

   single core.
-- The worker uses `fadvise` to inform the operating system that it should preferentially **not** devote resources to caching **worker** disk IO.
-The OS caches should instead remain allocated to the main Tezos node.
-In particular, the worker should not disturb the caches for the main process, when the worker calculates the reachable objects for the given commit.
+- The worker uses `fadvise` to inform the operating system that it should preferentially **not** devote resources to caching **worker** disk I/O. The OS caches should instead remain allocated to the main Tezos node.
+In particular, the worker should not disturb the caches for the main process when the worker calculates the reachable objects for the given commit.
-- With the exception of the calculation of the reachable objects from a commit, the worker is **simply copying bytes between files.** This makes the worker very simple, and hopefully makes it easy to optimize performance and ensure correctness of operation.
+- With the exception of the calculation of the reachable objects from a commit, the worker is **simply copying bytes between files.** This makes the worker very simple and hopefully makes it easy to optimise performance and ensure correctness of operation.

-### Crash correctness
+### Crash Correctness

 We now describe what happens in the event of a system crash.
-The interesting cases are when the worker is active, or has just terminated.
+The interesting cases are when the worker is active or has just terminated.

 If the worker process is active, then it may have created part or all of the next object-store and next suffix.
 However, the control file will still point to the current object store and suffix.
-On restart, the main process opens the control file, at which point it knows which files are the "real" object-store and suffix (those listed in the control file), and can delete any other files it finds (which will be the partial files the worker was creating).
+On restart, the main process opens the control file.
+At this point it knows which files are the "real" object-store and suffix (those listed in the control file).
+The main process can delete any other files it finds (which will be the partial files the worker was creating).

 If the worker process has just terminated and a crash occurs, then the